psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 And the tabyll awaye was layd;
 Upp then aroos Ippomedon,
 Ant to the bottery he went anon,
-Ant hys mantyl hym a boute ;
+Ant hys mantyl hym a boute;
 On hym lokyd all the route.
 Ant everie mon feyd to other there,
-" Will ye fe the proude fqueer
+"Will ye fe the proude fqueer
-" Shall ferve ^ my ladye of the wyne,
+"Shall ferve ^ my ladye of the wyne,
-" In hys mantyll that is fo fyne ?"
+"In hys mantyll that is fo fyne?"
 That they hym fcornyd wift he noght
 On othyr thyng he had his thoght.
 He toke the cuppe of the botelere.